 Concordia’s team of academic advisors will work closely with students to design degree completion plans that maximize transfer credits and enable students to maintain momentum in their chosen fields of study.

 With its total enrollment of 1,081, Concordia’s size and proximity offer a well-suited alternative to the South University Novi campus, located just 30 miles away from Concordia’s scenic Ann Arbor campus.
 Additionally, Concordia’s mission to develop students in mind, body, and spirit for service to Christ in the Church and the world align with the South University commitment to the professional, social, intellectual, and personal development of diverse students.

-“Our goal is to smooth this initial transition phase as much as possible for them,” said Childers.
+“Our goal is to smooth this initial transition phase as much as possible for them,” Childers said.
 “We are confident that these students will find Concordia to be a place that prepares them to lead lives of purpose in whatever field of study they are pursuing.”

-“We are passionate for giving individual attention and care to students in transition,” said CUAA Director of Enrollment Chance Childers.
+“We are passionate for giving individual attention and care to students in transition,” CUAA Director of Enrollment Chance Childers said.

 The Aug.
 2 transfer workshop will include a campus overview and step-by-step instructions on the transfer student admission process to Concordia.
 There will be a tour available for both the central campus and North Building, home to CUAA’s healthcare programs including the School of Nursing, athletic training, health and human performance, and social work programs and, launching in 2019, physician assistant program.
 Students who aren’t certain they’re ready to commit to Concordia are also invited to schedule a campus visit with the university’s admissions staff to learn more about Concordia’s offerings.